ayushgaurkar001-jpg/SalesDataAnalysis/SalesDataAnalysis/Sales_Data_Analysis/README.md

 This project was created to practice data analysis and visualization using Python and SQL.

 In this project, I worked with retail sales data to understand customer purchasing behavior, identify sales trends, analyze product performance, and generate business insights.
-The project includes data cleaning, exploratory data analysis (EDA), visualizations, and a simple interactive dashboard built using Streamlit.
+The project includes data cleaning, exploratory data analysis (EDA), visualizations, and a simple interactive dashboard built.

 # What I Did